Conformal Prediction-Based MPC for Stochastic Linear Systems: SIMULATION EXAMPLE

-Next, we use the obtained conformal confidence region and aim to solve the optimal control problem in the state feedback case, comparing with the method proposed in \cite{vlahakis2024_conformal}.
-We choose the terminal set equal to the origin (for simplicity) and initialize the system at ${x_0 = [0.75, -0.70]^\top}$ near the boundary of the feasible set.
-Using the same conformal confidence region, we solve the problem once at $t = 0$ for the horizon $\bar N$ and apply the control law $u(t) = K(x(t) - z_t^*(0)) + v_t^*(0)$.
+Next, we use the obtained conformal confidence region and solve the optimal control problem with state feedback, comparing to \cite{vlahakis2024_conformal}.
+We initialize the system at ${x_0 = [0.70, -0.66]^\top}$, and, for identical confidence regions, solve the problem once at $t = 0$ for the horizon $\bar N$, applying the control law $u(t) = K(x(t) - z_t^*(0)) + v_t^*(0)$.
 For our proposed approach, we solve the problem in receding horizon of $N$ and apply $u(t) = K(x(t) - z_0^*(t)) + v_0^*(t)$.
-Compared with \cite{vlahakis2024_conformal}, we match the performance and achieve an average cost reduction of 2.7~\% over $n_\text{test} = 1000$ test trajectories with a shorter horizon.
+Compared with \cite{vlahakis2024_conformal}, we achieve an average cost reduction of 1.9~\% over $n_\text{test} = 10^3$ test trajectories with a shorter horizon.

 \paragraph{Output Feedback SMPC}